EricFedrowisch/Grapefruit-Straw/README.md

 Possibly many.
 This was written in python3 on OS X. It might work other places.
 -\_O_/-
 Also it makes no attempt to handle authentication.
+It uses the force flag on the updates, which means it WILL overwrite whatever is on the remote repository.
+You were warned.